ggrl/Projects/README.md

 ## Process-monitoring tool in Python

-Summary: In this project I developed a simple Process Monitor in Python.
+Summary: In this project I developed a simple Process Monitor in Python, with GUI, scanning for suspicious processes and a hashbased whitelist.

 Skills: Python, tkinter, VirusTotal-API